adarbha/disaster_response/README.md

 1. ### Installation
     This code is run on Python 3.6.x.
 Please install all the python dependencies using **requirements.txt**.
 2. ### Project Motivation
 	 Analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
-Using real messages that were sent during disaster events, goal is to create a machine learning pipeline to categorize these events and categorize them into 36 categories.
-Categories extracted from input data.
-An an emergency worker can input a new message and get classification results in several categories.
+Using real messages that were sent during disaster events, goal is to create a machine learning pipeline to categorize these events into 36 categories.
+Categories are extracted from input data.
+An emergency worker can input a new message and get classification results with respective probabilty of the category being true, for selected categories.

 3. ### Files and their description
-    ├── app
+    ├── app </br>
-    ├── run.py
+    ├── run.py </br>
-    └── templates
+    └── templates </br>
-        ├── go.html
+        ├── go.html </br>
-        └── master.html
+        └── master.html </br>
-	├── data
+	├── data</br>
-    ├── disaster_categories.csv
+    ├── disaster_categories.csv</br></br>
-    ├── disaster_messages.csv
+    ├── disaster_messages.csv</br>
-    └── process_data.py
+    └── process_data.py</br>
-	├── DisasterResponse.db
+	├── DisasterResponse.db</br>
-	├── license.txt
+	├── license.txt</br>
-	├── models
+	├── models</br>
-    └── train_classifier.py
+    └── train_classifier.py</br>
-	├── README.md
+	├── README.md</br>
-	├── test_0.pkl
+	├── test_0.pkl</br>
-	├── test.pkl
+	├── test.pkl</br>

     - app - contains all app running assets.**templates** directory has html pages that the app serves.**run.py** has code to run the trained model
     - data - messages and categories csvs are used as trianing data for model generation. **process_data.py** performs ETL part of the pipeline